tianyuan-lu/SclerodermaMethylation/README.md

 ![ExamplePlot](Example.pdf)

+In this plot, each column represents one sample and each row represents one CpG dinucleotide within the provided boundary (inclusive).
+Samples are ordered based on hierarchical clustering.
+CpG dinucleotides are in their original sequential order.
+Fixed effect (of age) has been regressed out from the raw methylation beta values, leaving the residual methylation levels colored in a gradient from blue (relatively hypomethylated) to red (relatively hypermethylated).

 For more details, please refer to our publication.

 Besides, we also provide an R script (bumphunterAnalysis.R) for reproducing our results presented in the publication using the R package `bumphunter`.
 This script analyzes only female samples (nine cases vs. four controls) and adjusts for age, while modifications should be easily achievable to incorporate more covariates and/or compare between different SSc subtypes.
 This script can be executed in RStudio and the results would be stored in a list object `GenomeSSCres` whose 23 factor levels correspond to the 23 (1-22 and X) chromosomes in order. q values and averaged methylation level difference can be obtained subsequently.